BenGOsborn/OsbornAI-Website/src/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-Once you have installed Docker, the first thing you'll need to do is define the Python packages used for your project within a <i>requirements.txt</i> file located within the <i>root<i> directory.
+Once you have installed Docker, the first thing you'll need to do is define the Python packages used for your project within a <i>requirements.txt</i> file located within the <i>root</i> directory.
 An example of the <i>requirements.txt</i> for this project can be found below.
 NOTE: while Gunicorn has not been used so far, it will be required for running our API in the container and therefore must be added to the <i>requirements.txt</i>.
-You may also notice that we have not included TensorFlow in the <i>requirements.txt<i>, and that is because it will already be installed in our environment, and therefore there is no need for us to reinstall it and risk breaking the predefined environment.
+You may also notice that we have not included TensorFlow in the <i>requirements.txt</i>, and that is because it will already be installed in our environment, and therefore there is no need for us to reinstall it and risk breaking the predefined environment.

 <br />